dain5832/dain5832.github.io/README.md

 - Use a different filename and update line 35 in `index.html`
 - Host the CV on Google Drive or another service and use the external URL

+## Adding Publication Links

+To add actual links to your papers:

+1. Replace the `#` placeholders in lines 61 and 66 of `index.html` with:
+   - Direct paper URLs (e.g., ACM Digital Library, arXiv)
+   - PDF links hosted on your server
+   - Google Scholar or ResearchGate links

 ## Deployment

 This site is configured for GitHub Pages.
 Any push to the main branch will automatically deploy to: